 Marguerite Henry's Mole Meadow and the barn where Misty lived still stands.
 It is located on Army Trail Road in Wayne, Illinois.
 In 1996 Misty II visited her grandmother's former home.
 Down the road from Mole Meadow is Misty's Meadow, a small three acre park at the corner of Army Trail and Dunham Roads that is maintained by the village of Wayne.

 Ralph and Jeanette Beebe's son Billy King Beebe developed the old Beebe Ranch at 3062 Ridge Road into a museum.
-Beebe Ranch reopened for visitors in 1999 and was open every year through 2010.
+Beebe Ranch reopened for visitors in 1999 and was open every summer through 2010.
 The house's kitchen is where Misty stayed during the nor'easter described in Stormy, Misty's Foal.
 Old photos, memorabilia, and the preserved Misty and Stormy were on display.
 The barn with Misty and Stormy's stalls are also on the premises.
 The house of Clarence and Ida Beebe, illustrated in the Misty books, burned down in April 1996.
-The property on Ridge Road where the famous house once stood has been overtaken by development.
+The property on Ridge Road where the house once stood has been re-developed.

 The Misty of Chincoteague Foundation was formed by Marguerite Henry and Rebecca Guisti in 1990.
 The Foundation's mission was to promote reading and to preserve the Misty legend.
 Money was raised to purchase a small portion of the old Beebe Ranch and to erect a Misty statue.
-The statue on Chincoteague was formally unveiled on July 29, 1997.
+The statue on Chincoteague was formally unveiled on July 29, 1997 and was sculpted by Brian Maughan.
 It was originally placed at "The Thicket" on Ridge Road which is a portion of land that once had been part of Beebe Ranch.
 The property was donated to the MCF by Richard and Carolyn Conklin.
 An identical statue was placed at Kentucky Horse Park in Lexington, KY.
-A Misty time capsule, to be opened in 2046, was buried next to the statue.
+A Misty time capsule, to be opened in 2046, was buried next to the statue in Kentucky.
 The Misty statue on Chincoteague was moved from "The Thicket" to a park on Main Street and rededicated on June 14, 2006.
 "Misty's Meadow" near the original statue location was purchased by the Foundation with the intention to leave it as open space.
 The dedication plaque was later removed and the land was sold for development, a house now stands there.
-After Marguerite Henry's death, the Foundation was mismanaged and fell apart.
+After Marguerite Henry's death the Foundation was mismanaged and fell apart.
 While the Misty of Chincoteague Foundation is still in existence, mainly through its website, it is now a shell of what it used to be.

 Misty herself only had three foals, but her descendants are much more numerous.
-Phantom Wings had only one known foal, Sandpiper, a colt out of Nora.
+Phantom Wings had only one known foal, a colt named Sandpiper.
 Wisp O' Mist also only had one foal Cloudy, a 1964 palomino gelding.
 All of the known Misty descendants alive today are descended from Stormy.
-Stormy had six foals total; 1967 palomino pinto stallion Thunder, 1969 chestnut pinto mare Windy, 1972 chestnut pinto mare Breezy, 1973 chestnut Rainy, 1974 chestnut pinto mare Misty II, and 1978 chestnut pinto mare Foggy Mis.
+Stormy had six foals; 1967 palomino pinto stallion Thunder, 1969 chestnut pinto mare Windy, 1972 chestnut pinto mare Breezy, 1973 chestnut Rainy, 1974 chestnut pinto mare Misty II, and 1978 chestnut pinto mare Foggy Mist.
 Misty II was the last living grandfoal of Misty when she died of cancer in 2000.
 Misty II's grandfoal Misty III carries on the Misty name and traditions.
 Many of Misty's descendants have become successful show horses.
 There are no descendants of Misty in the feral herds on Assateague Island.

 Breyer Animal Creations has immortalized Misty and several of her descendants into models.
 Misty (#20, 1972-current) and Stormy (#19, 1977-current) are two of Breyer's longest running models.
 Misty's son Phantom Wings (#29, 1982-1987) and her great great granddaughter Misty's Twilight (#470, 1991-1996) were made into models.
 The character Sea Star (#16, 1980-1987) was also made into a Breyer.
 To honor Misty's 50th birthday, Breyer made Misty's last living grandfoal Misty II and two of Misty II's daughters, Black Mist and Misty's May Day Twister (#3350, 1996-1999), into models that were sold as a set.
 Misty descendant Nightmist had a model horse made after him by the Peter Stone Company in 2003 in a run of 100.